ajs-voices/clandestine-providence-ascendant-1/manuscript/060-phoenix.md

 Dorian gave me one last kiss and smiled.
 "Don't move on, Nox.
 When it's over, all over, find me.
 Tell me you love me and I will remember."

-I nodded and watched Dorian leave my bedroom door.
+I nodded and watched Dorian leave my bedroom.
 It felt like a hole being ripped through my heart.
 I sat on my bed and I could feel the anxiety racing.
 It wasn't long before Jo and Raf were helping me lie down and curling around me in my bed, it was barely big enough for me, much less three grown people, but somehow it worked and I drifted to sleep in a tangle of limbs thinking that I was going to drown in my sorrow.